adamspd/django-appointment/docs/models.md

 #### Methods:

-- `__str__`: Returns a string representation of the working hours, detailing the day of the week and time range.
-- `save`: Overrides the default save method to update the staff member's weekend working status based on the specified day of the week.
-- `clean`: Validates that the `start_time` is before the `end_time`.
 - `get_start_time`: Returns the start time of the working hours.
 - `get_end_time`: Returns the end time of the working hours.
 - `get_day_of_week_str`: Returns the name of the day.